PERMITTING ORIGINAL ART MURALS

 III.
 Permit Application

-No person, firm or corporation may commence a mural installation on a site without first obtaining an Original Art Mural Permit as provided in this section.
-Murals without an approved Original Art Mural Permit are considered signs and are regulated by Title 32, Signs and Related Regulations.
+No person, firm or corporation may commence a mural installation on a site without first obtaining a mural permit as provided in this section.
+Murals without an approved mural permit are considered signs and are regulated by Title 32, Signs and Related Regulations.

 The applicant must submit an application for a mural permit to the Director for review.
 The applicant may not commence any mural installation before the Director has approved the requested permit.
 A separate application is required for each mural on a site.